hassanshaikley/AOTB/Notes.md

   Perhapas an FSM for movement states (charging, immobilized, free)

 Hackers
-  Don't ban hackers, put them in a server together
+  Dont ban hackers, put them in a server together

 Javascript
   Use require.js for shared code between client and server